Shiweiliuiiiiiii/Selfish-RNN/README.md

 | Model name                              |   Sparsity   | Validation perplexity  | Test perplexity |
 | ----------------------------------------|--------------|----------------------- | --------------- |
 | Selfish AWD-LSTM-MoS without finetuning |    0.450     |         65.96          |      63.05      |

-## Contributing

-> 📋Pick a licence and describe how to contribute to your code repository.